ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 -  Load the installation jobs into the POWER READER QUEUE

--  Define the VIRT457.SUBLIB sublibrary
+-  Define the VIRTvrr.SUBLIB sublibrary

 -  Load the CIL and SSL libraries